jepietryga/colloidalcrystal_ml/README.md

 # How to use

-`facet_ml` holds the main body of code, which includes code for segmenters, models, and utility scripts for handling images as well as the web applet code.
+`facet_ml` holds the main body of code, which includes code for segmenters, models, and utility scripts for handling images as well as the applet code.

-`Notebooks` holds notebook files that walkthrough usage of some of the code.
+`Tutorials` holds notebook and script files that walkthrough usage of some of the code.
 This includes segmentation, classification, and data viewing.

-`Scripts` has assorted scripts for using the codem ore quickly than a Notebook

 # Citing
 This code is being developed for a yet unpublished paper.
 Information will be attached at a later date.